nazir-hussain/portfolio-7-master/README.md

 # Portfolio-Template
-A Portfolio/Resume website template for Programmers, Geeks, Developers, Hackers etc.
+A Portfolio website template for Programmers, Geeks, Developers, Hackers etc.

 ### Highlights
 1. Setup is very easy and you get a portfolio template of your own for free.